pnsn/Mt_Baker_LF_Research/README.md

 ## License
 ![image](./docs/gplv3-with-text-136x68.png)
 Original works contained in this repository are distributed under the attached GNU General Public License v3.
-Figures from cited works must follow the individual licenses of the cited works (i.e., Figures 1 and 3 in the Motivation section)
+Figures from cited works must follow the individual licenses of the cited works (i.e., Figures 1 and 3 in the Motivation section).

 ## Originating Author